hashicorp/packer/website/source/docs/other/debugging.html.md

-For a local builder, the SSH session initiated will be visible in the detail provided when `PACKER_LOG=1` environment variable is set prior to a build, and you can connect to the local machine using the userid and password defined in the kickstart or debseed associated with initialzing the local VM.
+For a local builder, the SSH session initiated will be visible in the detail provided when `PACKER_LOG=1` environment variable is set prior to a build, and you can connect to the local machine using the userid and password defined in the kickstart or preseed associated with initialzing the local VM.

 ### Windows